offbynull/offbynull.github.io/docs/data/learn/3D Printing/input/input.md

   * **Auto** lets Bambu Studio decide whether to add a brim and how wide it should be, taking into account the geometry and the properties of a filament being printed with.
   * **No-brim** forces no brims.
   * **Outer brim only** forces a brim on the outside perimeter.
-  * **Inner brim only** forces a brim on the inside of the perimeter, assuming the model has a !!hole!! inside (being hollow inside doesn't count).
+  * **Inner brim only** forces a brim on the inside of the perimeter, assuming the object has a !!hole!! inside (being hollow inside doesn't count).
   * **Outer and inner brim** combines both the **Outer brim only** and **Inner brim only** options above.
-  * **Painted** places points / stretches of brims, referred to as brim ears, at user-defined locations around the bottom of the model (locations that are likely to warp off the bed).
+  * **Painted** places points / stretches of brims, referred to as brim ears, at user-defined locations around the bottom of the object (locations that are likely to warp off the bed).
 See subsection on brim ears for how to place.

   ```{seealso}
   Bambu Studio/Brims/Brim Ears_TOPIC